epccs/Gravimetric/Applications/Alternat/README.md

 # Alternate Power Input

+ToDo: this is WIP, the manager needs to expose more of how the charger works so I can report it with this app.

 ## Overview

 The manager has control of the Alternate power input that may be used to send current from the alternate supply to the primary power input.